-To debug any Rule you have created in Auth0, you can use
+To debug any Auth0 Rule you have created, you can use

 console.log from within your rule code.
 You can see

-console.log output by using the Try this Rule feature, viewing the logs available with the Real-time Webtask Logs extension, or for legacy clients, using the Debug Rule CLI.
+console.log output by using the Save and Try, viewing the logs available with the Real-time Webtask Logs extension, or for legacy clients, using the Debug Rule CLI.

 Try this Rule

-In the Rules Editor, the TRY THIS RULE button lets you run a Rule in isolation with mock user and context objects.
+In the Rules Editor, the Save and Try button lets you run a Rule in isolation with mock user and context objects.
 Clicking TRY will run the Rule with those two objects as input and will display any

-The TRY THIS RULE feature functions outside a specific client context.
+The Try this rule script feature functions outside a specific client context.
 When using this feature, you may run into issues if your Rule depends on data that would be provided when called from an actual application.

 Real-time logs extension

 The Real-time Webtask Logs extension displays all logs in real-time for all custom code in your account, which includes all